-There are many advantages of using Expo Prebuild to generate your native projects.
-This guide will show you how to adopt Expo Prebuild in a project that was bootstrapped with npx react-native init
+There are many advantages of using Expo Prebuild to continuously generate your native projects.
+This guide will show you how to adopt Expo Prebuild in a project that was bootstrapped with npx @react-native-community/cli@latest init

 .
-The amount of time it will take to convert your project depends on the amount of custom native changes that you have made to your iOS and Android native projects — on a brand new project, this may take a minute or two, and on a large project it could be much longer.
+The amount of time it will take to convert your project depends on the amount of custom native changes that you have made to your Android and iOS native projects.
+This may take a minute or two on a brand new project, and on a large project, it will be much longer.

 natively.
 You can also use any command from Expo CLI in your project.